What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Typical tourist trail: Three to seven day safari circuit taking in Maasai Mara, Lake Nakuru, Mount Kenya and Samburu, then on to the coast for a few days.

-The most compelling reason to visit Kenya, is to take a safari (journey).
+ElephantThe most compelling reason to visit Kenya, is to take a safari (journey).
 However this is an expensive activity for the budget traveller (although cheaper than in Tanzania).
 Expect to pay at least US$100 per day for a safari if you hit a very good deal, however US$120+ is nearer the mark.

 The reason for this cost being so high is that like in all parts of East Africa you pay for 1) fuel for a very long trip, 2) a guide plus a cook and 3) most importantly up to US$60 per 24 hours (more in most popular parks) for park admission (plus fees for the vehicle and camping - you can check latest rates on the KWS website).
 Understand that you will be expected to tip at the end of your trip and therefore will need to budget for 5-10 bucks extra a day.

-Competition is fierce and any guidebook will recommend some establish operators which with to haggle with.
-Perhaps the most sensible way to approach the situation is to make contact before you arrive, but if you can't don't worry.
-A trip is easily arranged in Nairobi and best deals can be secured when you team up with another group (normally trips work out cheapest when a couple has pre-booked from their home country at a premium and you turn up with flexibility and say 'I will go as well').
+Competition is fierce and any guidebook will recommend some established operators to haggle with.
+Perhaps the most sensible way to approach the situation is to make contact before you arrive, but if you can't, don't worry.
+A trip is easily arranged in Nairobi and the best deals can be secured when you team up with another group (normally trips work out cheapest when a couple has pre-booked from their home country at a premium and you turn up with flexibility and say 'I will go as well').
 If you have some flexibility, there is no real reason to pre-book, since several companies offer daily departures and you would certainly be a fool to book via a company based in your home country that was listed top of the page when you did a Google search.
 As a final note, look at getting yourself in a Land Rover or Land Cruiser not a mini-bus and with a enough blankets for the cold Maasai Mara night's.

-The most popular itineraries are out of Nairobi are for three to four day Maasai Mara only, and six to seven day trips to Maasai Mara and Samburu with an over night stop at Lake Nakuru and Mount Kenya.
+Kenya SafariThe most popular itineraries are out of Nairobi are for three to four day Maasai Mara only, and six to seven day trips to Maasai Mara and Samburu with an over night stop at Lake Nakuru and Mount Kenya.
 The latter is a highly recommended alternative to the Tanzania circuit with a great range of animals and landscapes.

 Note that unless just after the rains, Samburu is typical dry dense bush as found in Southern Africa.
 The huge Tsavo NP (most easily accessed from the coast) is also dry and dense, so is Amboseli where iconic Kilimanjaro views cannot be anywhere near guaranteed.
-See Tanzania safari info in the respected section for more tips and advice.
+See Tanzania safari info in the respective section for more tips and advice.

-Self drive safaris are not really an option in Kenya and are much more suited to Southern Africa, where a safari can be made much cheaper in rental cars and your own camping equipment, although don't expect to see sweeping plains, wilder beast migrations or huge numbers of predators as can be found in Kenya/Tanzania.
+Self-drive safaris are not really an option in Kenya and are much more suited to Southern Africa, where a safari can be made much cheaper in rental cars and your own camping equipment, although don't expect to see sweeping plains, wilder beast migrations or huge numbers of predators as can be found in Kenya/Tanzania.

 • Climbing: With your own kit Mount Kenya can be climbed independently (just hire a local guide).
-Even with an organized trip, a climb works out much cheaper than Kilimanjaro (although still not 'cheap'), but beware unlike Kilimanjaro, this is quite a technical mountain with most casual climbers not getting right to the jagged top.
+Even with an organised trip, a climb works out much cheaper than Kilimanjaro (although still not 'cheap'), but beware that unlike Kilimanjaro, this is quite a technical mountain with most casual climbers not getting right to the jagged top.

 • Hot/cold, wet and dry: Normally quite hot as you would expect with the equator running right through the country.
 Beware both Nairobi and the Maasai Mara are at altitude and can get cold during night.
 Be sure to pack a good fleece and get a good sleeping bag from your tour company.